NTU-CSIE-DSA/hw2-Dungeons/prob.md

 ### Input
-The first line consists of three space-seperated integers, $N, M, Q$.
+The first line consists of three space-separated integers, $N, M, Q$.

-The second line consists of $M$ space-seperated unique integers, $a_1, a_2, \dots, a_M$
+The second line consists of $M$ space-separated unique integers, $a_1, a_2, \dots, a_M$

-The next $N-1$ lines each consists of three space-seperated integers $u_i, v_i, l_i$.
+The next $N-1$ lines each consists of three space-separated integers $u_i, v_i, l_i$.

-The final $Q$ lines each consists of space-seperated integers depending on the instruction given, they may be:
+The final $Q$ lines each consists of space-separated integers depending on the instruction given, they may be:
 + $1$, indicating instruction 1 is given.
 + $2$, indicating instruction 2 is given.
 + $3$ $t_i$, indicating instruction 3 is given.